srinj-ai/WebOS-portfolio/README.md

 ```
 ## Use of AI
 - To bug fix
-- To dezine the env
+- To degine the env

 ## License